 The Stories Behind 10 Dr. Seuss Books

-Theodor Seuss Geisel wasn't actually a doctor (at least not until his alma mater, Dartmouth, gave him an honorary PhD), but his unique poetic meter and leap-off-the-page illustrations made him one of the most successful children's writers in history.
-Here's a little background on some of his greatest hits, in honor of what would be his 113th birthday.
+Theodor Seuss Geisel—who was born in Springfield, Massachusetts on March 2, 1904—wasn't actually a doctor (at least not until his alma mater, Dartmouth, gave him an honorary PhD), but his unique poetic meter and leap-off-the-page illustrations made him one of the most successful children's writers in history.
+Here's a little background on some of his greatest hits.

 1. THE LORAX

 The Lorax is widely recognized as Dr. Seuss's take on environmentalism and how humans are destroying nature.
-Groups within the logging industry weren't very happy about it and later sponsored The Truax, a similar book—but from the logging point of view.
-Another interesting fact: the book used to contain the line, "I hear things are just as bad up in Lake Erie," but 14 years after the book was published, the Ohio Sea Grant Program wrote to Seuss and told him how much the conditions had improved and implored him to take the line out.
+Groups within the logging industry weren't very happy about it and later sponsored The Truax—a similar book, but from the logging point of view.
+Another interesting fact: The Lorax used to contain the line, "I hear things are just as bad up in Lake Erie," but 14 years after the book was published, the Ohio Sea Grant Program wrote to Seuss and told him how much the conditions had improved and implored him to take the line out.
 Dr. Seuss agreed and said that it wouldn't be in future editions.

 2. THE CAT IN THE HAT